 Our mission is to establish properly functioning money markets for blockchain assets, because we believe that when every blockchain asset is borrowable, investors will share a larger economic pie.

-After considerable research, we’re proud to unveil the first step in that direction; Compound, an open-source, decentralized Ethereum money market protocol that addresses the flaws of existing borrowing platforms:
+After considerable research, we’re proud to unveil the first step in that direction; Compound, building a decentralized money market protocol on Ethereum, that addresses the flaws of existing borrowing platforms:

-- Rather than directly funding loans, users supply assets to a shared liquidity pool.
-Assets are never locked up in a term-based loan; you can withdraw them at anytime.
+- Rather than directly funding loans, users will supply assets to a shared liquidity pool.
+Assets are never locked up in a term-based loan; you will be able to withdraw them at anytime.

-- Users and dApps can instantly borrow from a money market, based on their available collateral supplied to the protocol.
+- Users and dApps will be able to instantly borrow from a money market, based on their available collateral supplied to the protocol.

 - The protocol algorithmically sets interest rates, based on supply and demand within each money market.